 "Label switching" refers to the fact that system routers form a label-switched path (LSP), which is a predetermined path that routes the traffic within the network —another essential facet of the MPLS definition.
 This results in better transmission and overall superior quality of service (QoS) when compared to regular IP routing.
 Some companies have—and continue to use—it, particularly when a strong, uninterrupted connection is critical.
 It reduces latency and allows companies to execute smoother videoconferences or Voice over Internet Protocol (VoIP) calls, which depend on smooth, uninterrupted streams of data.

-These objectives are similar to those of software-defined wide-area networking (SD-WAN).
+These objectives are similar to those of what is a SD-WAN?
 With an SD-WAN-powered connection, data is transferred more efficiently, producing smoother performance.
 For example, if a company wanted to ensure a smooth videoconference with several satellite offices or remote employees, they could use SD-WAN to make sure each video signal reaches everyone in the conference efficiently.
 Similar to MPLS, SD-WAN would produce an experience for the end-user with less latency while maintaining a higher resolution.

 How does Multiprotocol Label Switching (MPLS) Work?